ABOUT US

 Operations Manager

 Mohsena Olath-Carramtally joined the Haemophilia Association of Mauritius in August 2014 as Operations Coordinator.
-She is now the Operations Manager and is responsible for the overall running of the organisation – management of the team staff and volunteers; programs and projects, oversees budget and finances of the Association as well as the collaboration with stakeholders on a national, regional and international level.
+She is now the Operations Manager and is responsible for the overall running of the organisation—management of staff and volunteers; programs and projects; overseeing budget and finances of the Association; and collaboration with stakeholders at national, regional, and international levels.

-Mohsena has extensive experience in the social sector and for the past 9 years has been actively involved in the NGO sector and in the Health Sector.
+Mohsena has extensive experience in the social sector and has been actively involved in both the NGO sector and the Health Sector.

 She holds a Certificate in Social Work from the University of Mauritius and a Bachelor’s degree in Health Sciences and Social Services with specialisation in Psychological Counselling from the University of South Africa.